 - September 25, 2019.
 Trump Administration releases a rough transcript of the July 25 Trump-Zelensky phone call, with a disclaimer that the transcript is not a verbatim record of the call.
 Members of Congress with appropriate security clearances also receive the whistleblower complaint that launched the scandal.

 - September 26, 2019.
 The whistleblower report, with classified sections redacted, is released to the public.
-Maguire testifies before the should be treated as spies, hinting at the possibility of execution as punishment. .
-Trump privately suggests that those who provided information to the whistleblower
+Maguire testifies before the House Intelligence Committee.
+Trump privately suggests that those who provided information to the whistleblower should be treated as spies.

 Background: Whistleblower Law for Intelligence Agencies

 The 1998 Intelligence Community Whistleblower Protection Act details the procedures that US Intelligence agency members must follow in order to report potentially unlawful or dangerous activity within or relevant to the intelligence community.
-In brief, any agent with an “urgent concern” about potential wrongdoing in the realm of intelligence or national security must bring that concern directly to the of the .
+In brief, any agent with an “urgent concern” about potential wrongdoing in the realm of intelligence or national security must bring that concern directly to the Inspector General (IG) of the CIA.
 The IG then has 14 days to determine whether the complaint is credible.

 Upon arriving at the conclusion that a whistleblower report is credible, the IG must transmit the report to the Director of National Intelligence (DNI).
 In the language of the statute, upon receiving the report from the IG, the DNI “shall, within 7 calendar days of such receipt, forward such transmittal to the intelligence committees [of the Senate and House of Representatives], together with any comments the Director considers appropriate.”